Hambantota, Sri Lanka

 The design theme is aimed at creating an eco-friendly airport.
 Care was taken so as to ensure that no ecological and environmental imbalances would arise during the construction of the airport, while the existing environmental conditions in the neighbourhood will remain undisturbed.

-The design of buildings and the airport infrastructure is planned to immingle with the environment.
-The airport uses 15% of energy needed to run the facility from natural renewable sources to reduce the carbon foot print.
+The design of buildings and the airport infrastructure is planned to intermingle with the environment.
+The airport uses 15% of energy needed to run the facility from natural renewable sources to reduce the carbon footprint.
 Existing water bodies are preserved and new water bodies are developed to maintain the ecological balance.

-Hambantota International Airport provides an alternate air transport link to Sri Lanka.
-It avoids the traffic congestion at Bandaranaike International Airport (BIA) by diverting some traffic.
+HIA provides an alternate air transport link to Sri Lanka.
+It avoids congestion at Bandaranaike International Airport (BIA) by diverting traffic.

-The surrounding neighbourhood is a large agricultural zone and the cargo facility in the airport helps to enhance the export capacities of the country and increases the economic activity.
+The surrounding neighbourhood is a large agricultural zone and the cargo facility in the airport helps to enhance the export capacities and the economic activity of the country.

 The Government of Sri Lanka (GOSL) and Airport Authority of Sri Lanka (AASL) financed the project.
-Additionally a Chinese firm funded $210m for the project.
+A Chinese firm also funded $210m for the project.